Paulprojects8711/Paulprojects8711/README.md

 - 👋 Hi, I’m @Paulprojects8711
 - 👀 I’m interested in coding stuff that comes into my mind
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning Java
 - 📫 How to reach me: you cant

 <!---